The “Great Social Media Ban” – what December 10 means for you and your kids

 Melissa Smith

-Australia’s under-16 social media ban starts in December.
+Australia’s under-16 social media ban starts this week.
 Here’s what it means for your family, your sanity, and your kids’ Snapchat streaks.

 I can’t be the only parent confused as hell about Australia’s new social media ban on under-16s.
 These new rules kick in just as the school year ends, and I’m already bracing for the teenage meltdowns.
 TikTok tears, government fears, and one confused parent trying to make sense of it all – thanks, Government 🖕.

-So in light of all this, I took a trip down the proverbial social media rabbit hole – and yep, it’s a mess down there.
+So in light of all this, I took another trip down the proverbial social media rabbit hole – and yep, it’s a mess down there.

 Fun Facts